pulumi/pulumi-hugo/themes/default/content/blog/converting-bicep-to-pulumi/index.md

 ## How does it work?

 The converter plugin is a native binary built using dotnet in [F#](https://dotnet.microsoft.com/en-us/languages/fsharp) and new Pulumi Converter SDK.
-Using the core [Pulumi](https://www.nuget.org/packages/Pulumi) nuget package, we shipped an API that allows you to easily build converter plugins that can be used with the Pulumi CLI.
+Using the core [Pulumi](https://www.nuget.org/packages/Pulumi) nuget package, we shipped an API that allows you to easily build converter plugins that can extend the functionality of `pulumi convert`.

 Building a language converter plugin involes taking the source language, in this case Bicep, and converting it to the our internal Pulumi Configuration Language or PCL for short.
 The converter implements a function of the following shape:
 ```fsharp